 4 Questions to Ask a Pediatric Urgent Care Doctor

-If your child is sick with a common illness or gets a minor injury, come to Columbia Clinic Urgent Care for comprehensive treatment by professionals.
+If your child is sick with a common illness such as cough, cold, fever, strain/sprain, or gets a minor injury, come to Columbia Clinic Urgent Care for comprehensive treatment by professionals.
 For more information, please call us or request an appointment online.
 We have convenient locations to serve you in 82nd Avenue Portland OR, Division St Portland OR, Mall 205 Portland OR, Clackamas Happy Valley OR, and Tigard OR.

 Table of Contents: